tomeshnet/meshstream/librerouter.md

 To be able to boot the image successfully you will need to change a parameter in U-Boot.
 From factory `bootargs` are set to `bootargs=console=ttyS0,115200 root=31:02 rootfstype=squashfs init=/sbin/init mtdparts=ath-nor0:256k(u-boot),64k(u-boot-env),6336k(rootfs),1408k(uImage),8256k(mib0),64k(ART)`

-To set them correctly enter the following at the U-Boot `ath>` prompt ** See U-Boot section below for more information**
+To set this paramater you will need to  enter the following at the U-Boot `ath>` prompt *See U-Boot section below for more information*

 ```
 setenv bootargs "board=LIBREROUTERV1 console=ttyS0,115200"
 savenev
 ```

 ## Sysupgrade
 Currently unable to flash that will work beyond a single reboot.

+`sysupgrade img.bin`
+or
+`sysupgrade -F img.bin`

 ## U-Boot